-Our REACH (React with Compassion and Care) INSET workshops are aimed at all school staff.
-We seek to develop awareness, new habits and techniques for positive relationships while improving staff wellbeing in schools.
+Our REACH (React with Compassion and Heart) INSET workshops are aimed at all school staff.
+In this training, we look at developing awareness, new habits and techniques for positive relationships while supporting staff wellbeing in schools.

 “Taking care of those that take care of others”

-Creative perspectives on working with challenges in the classroom and beyond – ideas for positive behaviour management
+Creative perspectives for working with challenges in school; developing ideas for positive behaviour management

-It is our belief that if you can strengthen your inner resources, you will be better equipped to generate shifts in difficult relationships and find fresh approaches to the challenges you face at work and beyond each day.
+Through supporting staff to strengthen their inner resources, everyone will be better equipped to generate shifts in difficult relationships and find fresh approaches to the challenges faced each day.

-We have run this successfully for whole-staff INSETs as well as smaller groups of staff.
+We have run this successfully for whole-staff INSET training as well as smaller groups of staff.